Skip to content

 // Mark the current node as visited.

-wasVisited[nodeIdx] = true;
+wasVisited[fromVertex] = true;

 // Add edges to unvisited nodes the queue

-for (const auto &edge : AdjacencyMatrix[nodeIdx])
+for (const auto &edge : mAdjacencyLists[fromVertex])

 if (!wasVisited[edge.destination])

-edgeQueue. enqueue({fromVertex, edge.destination, edge.weight});
+edgeQueue.enqueue({fromVertex, edge.destination, edge.weight});

 Performance